HOW TO DECREASE YOUR HORSE’S RISK OF COLIC WITH NUTRITION MANAGEMENT

 Through the use of quality forage sources and feeding management practices that decrease stress by mimicking natural feeding and foraging behavior, we can begin to decrease our horses risk for colic.

-For additional information on how the high quality fiber from Standlee Premium Western Forage can be utilized to help your show animal be its best, please feel free to contact us.
+For additional information on how the high quality fiber from Standlee Premium Products can be utilized to help your show animal be its best, please feel free to contact us.

 Ellis, A. D. (2010) Biological basis of behaviour and feed intake, In: A.D.
 Ellis, A.C.
 Longland, M. Coenen and N. Miraglia (2010) The impact of nutrition on the health and welfare of horses.
 EAAP Publication No. 128, Wageningen Academic Publishers, pp. 53-74.